 The teledermatology scheme in Leeds enables GPs to receive speedier expert input without the need for patients to attend unnecessary clinic appointments.

 GPs use dermatoscopes to take photos using the PhotoSAF (Consultant Connect App) of the concerning lesion, which the images and notes are saved to a secure cloud.
 The photos are then securely transmitted to a consultant dermatologist.
-Within 48 hours, the hospital consultant will have reported back – either reassuring that the lesion is benign and so no secondary care appointment needed, or inviting the patient in for a face to face consultation.
+Within 48 hours, the hospital consultant will have reported back – either reassuring that the lesion is benign and so no secondary care appointment is needed or inviting the patient in for a face-to-face consultation.